 (e) The commission shall adopt actuarial methods, principles, standards, models, or output ranges for personal lines residential flood loss no later than July 1, 2017.

-(f) The commission shall revise previously adopted actuarial methods, principles, standards, models, or output ranges every odd-numbered year.
+(f) The commission shall revise previously adopted actuarial methods, principles, standards, models, or output ranges every odd-numbered year for hurricane loss projections.
+The commission shall revise previously adopted actuarial methods, principles, standards, models, or output ranges no less than every 4 years for flood loss projections.

 (g) 1.
 A trade secret, as defined in s.
 688.002, which is used in designing and constructing a hurricane or flood loss model and which is provided pursuant to this section, by a private company, to the commission, office, or consumer advocate appointed pursuant to s.
 627.0613 is confidential and exempt from s.
 119.07(1) and s.
 24(a), Art.
 1 of the State Constitution.